Regular moon: Orbital characteristics

 Regular moons are characterized by prograde orbits, usually with little orbital inclination or eccentricity relative to their parent body.
 These traits are largely constrained by their origins and subsequent tidal interactions with the parent body.
-In the case of the giant planet satellite systems, much like protoplanetary discs, infalling material surrounding a forming planet flattens out into a disc aligned with the planet's equator due to conservation of angular momentum.
-As a consequence, any moons formed from the circumplanetary disc will orbit roughly coplanar with the planet's equator; even if future perturbations increase a moon's inclination, tidal effects work to eventually decrease it back to a coplanar state.
+In the case of the giant planet satellite systems, much like protoplanetary discs, infalling material surrounding a forming planet flattens out into a disc aligned with the planet's equator by conservation of angular momentum.
+As a consequence, any moons formed from the circumplanetary disc will have orbits roughly coplanar with the planet's equator; even if future perturbations increase a moon's inclination, tidal effects work to eventually decrease it back to a coplanar state.
 Likewise, tidal circularization acts to decrease the eccentricity of the regular moons by dissipating energy towards a circular orbit, which is a minimum-energy state.
-Several regular moons do depart from these orbital traits, such as Hyperion's unusually eccentric orbit and Miranda's unusually inclined orbit, but in these cases, orbital eccentricity and inclination are often increased and subsequently maintained by resonant interactions with neighboring moons.
+Since tidal forces vary inversely with the cube of distance, such effects will act strongly on moons, whose orbits, in proportion to their masses, are relatively close to their primaries.
+Several regular moons do show departures from these orbital traits, such as Hyperion's unusually eccentric orbit and Miranda's unusually inclined orbit, but in these cases, orbital eccentricity and inclination are often increased and subsequently maintained by resonant interactions with neighboring moons.

 Orbital resonances are a common feature in regular moon systems and are a crucial aspect in their evolution and structure.
-Such resonances can excite the eccentricity and inclination of participating moons, leading to appreciable tidal heating which can sustain geological activity.
-A particularly apparent example of this is the 1:2:4 mean-motion resonance (MMR) chain Io, Europa, and Ganymede participate in, contributing to Io's volcanism and Europa's liquid subsurface ocean.
+Such resonances can excite the eccentricity and inclination of participating moons, leading to appreciable tidal heating, which can sustain geological activity.
+A particularly apparent example of this is the 1:2:4 mean-motion resonance (MMR) chain that Io, Europa, and Ganymede participate in, contributing to Io's volcanism and Europa's liquid subsurface ocean.
 Orbital resonances and near-resonances can also act as a stabilizing and shepherding mechanism, allowing for moons to be closely packed whilst still remaining stable, as is thought to be the case with Pluto's small outer moons.
-A small handful of regular moons have been discovered to participate in various co-orbital configurations, such as the four trojan moons of Tethys and Dione within the Saturnian system.
+A small handful of regular moons, such as the four trojan moons of Tethys and Dione within the Saturnian system, have been discovered to participate in various co-orbital configurations.